-Footwear must be worn and hats/caps must be removed.
-Sleeveless vests (for boys), crop tops (for girls) and games wear (eg: shorts/skorts) are not allowed in the dining room unless students have returned late from fixtures etc. Casual shorts are allowed; hoodies can be worn but with hoods down.
+Suitable footwear must be worn, no flip flops or slippers; hats/caps must be removed.
+Sleeveless vests (boys), crop tops (girls) and games wear eg:. shorts/skorts are not allowed in the dining room unless students have returned late from fixtures etc. Casual shorts are allowed; hoodies can be worn but with hoods down.

 The cleanliness of the tables is initially the responsibility of the students; small spillages etc. should be wiped up.
 Food is to be consumed at the tables, not while walking around the dining room.
 The tables are to be cleared by students after all meal times.

-24. Medical Needs
+25. Medical Needs

-Sister Stead and Sister Rafaela Reveuelto-Barrett
+Sister Stead and Sister Rafaela Revuelto-Barrett